FAQsFrequently Asked Questions - Immanuel Lutheran School

 Can anyone come to PTL meetings?

 Yes, any parent can attend and all are welcome.
-The meetings are held the last Monday of each month and are held in the Media Center.
+The meetings are held the third Thursday of each month and are held in the Media Center.
 A reminder is placed in the weekly newsletter.

 How does the PTL differ from the Board of Education?

 The Parent Teacher League is a volunteer group of parents.
 They organize various fundraising events, programs, and activities to enhance the school and its curriculum.
 The Board of Education is made up of elected members, who must be members of the church.
 They must be approved of at a voter’s assembly and commit to serve at least a 2-year term.

 If there is an emergency, i.e. a mandatory lockdown or terrorist threat, what procedures will be followed?

 Immanuel has a Emergency Management handbook that is used by all the staff.
 The school office has procedures in place that can convey a lockdown status to the entire school in one announcement.
 Parents and guardians will be notified through phone call or text blasts when necessary.